What is The Cost of Medical Insurance for Parents in the UAE?

 - Continued challenges with fraud

 A related concern is that these basic types of policies are being purchased primarily to satisfy mandatory health policy laws, rather than provide proper healthcare coverage.
 While the minimum coverage requirements mandated by the DHA do offer good benefit terms for the general consumer market, those aged 65 and over have a range of specific concerns and higher demands than someone in their mid-20s might.
-Whilst they might still be the cheaper option for those covering dependent parents, the increased premiums might not make it the best value solution.
+Whilst they might still be the cheaper option for those covering dependent parents, the increased premiums might not make it the best-value solution.

 As well as that, our marketing team prepares a range of insightful industry reports that are aimed at empowering you with the sort of insider knowledge that can help you make better decisions about your health insurance in the future.
-In particular, our Cost of International Health Insurance Report is available to you free of charge and provides a comparison of the average cost of international coverage for both individuals and families, in 100 locations around the world.
+In particular, our Cost of International Health Insurance Report is available to you free of charge and provides a comparison of the average cost of international coverage for both individuals and families, in more than 100 locations around the world.

 Download a copy here today or contact our staff to talk to someone directly.